top of page

 Athletes must not interfere with, harass, or deliberately endanger other participants

-during workouts.
+during tests.

 Any intentional harm or disruption will lead to immediate disqualification.